#KongSkullIsland and #BeforeIFall- Movie Reviews

 Note: This is a review of the film only, not the film in comparison to the book.

-Samantha Kingston is a typical senior in high school that travels with her clique, Izzy, Ally, and Lindsay.
-After Cupid Day (Friday, February 13, last day of the school week but a day before Valentine’s day), the 4 attend a party.
-After harassing the school outcast, Juliet, the 4 get in Lindsay’s car and head home.
+Samantha Kingston is a typical senior in high school who travels with her clique, Izzy, Ally, and Lindsay.
+After Cupid Day (Friday, February 13, the last day of the school week but a day before Valentine’s Day), the 4 attend a party.
+After harassing the school outcast, Juliet, and the 4 get in Lindsay’s car and head home.
 At 12:38, they crash and die … then Samatha wakes up to see it’s February 13th again.
 First, she believes it’s a mistake until everything happens again.
 She wakes up again and again and lives the same day.
 First, she decides to try and change things so she and her friends won’t die, but that affects the lives of others.
 Then, she decides to do whatever she wants since no one will remember, including hurting everyone she loves.
 Finally, she discovers what she must do to fix everything and end the loop.

 This adaptation of Before I Fall by Lauren Oliver is a mix between Mean Girls, The Butterfly Effect, and Groundhog Day (FTC Affiliate Disclaimer).
 The director accomplishes making the same day feel slightly different.
-As the Samantha learns more about her friends, her schoolmates, her family, and herself, you will forget you are watching the same day in a loop.
+As Samantha learns more about her friends, her schoolmates, her family, and herself, you will forget you are watching the same day in a loop.
 The story does not make Samantha the victim or the protagonist, but a dynamic character that shapes with each repeating day.
 While it does have the stock characters (nerds, jocks, etc), it’s not the average teen movie.
 If you are looking for a little drama with some thought, see the matinee.

 I give it 3 out of 5 stars